dimagi/commcare-hq/docs/web_apps.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since web apps depends on HQ, formplayer, and the core CommCare engine, web apps development frequently involves working with multiple repositories, in multiple languages, which may have different release process.
+Since web apps depends on HQ, formplayer, and the core CommCare engine, web apps development frequently involves working with multiple repositories, in multiple languages, which may have different release processes.

 As an example, consider `registration from the case list <https://confluence.dimagi.com/display/commcarepublic/Minimize+Duplicates+Method+1%3A+Registration+From+the+Case+List>`_: